Stanford University centers and institutes: Early years

 SAIL created the WAITS operating system on a computer called SAIL.
 WAITS ran on various models of Digital Equipment Corporation PDP computers, starting with the PDP-6, then the KA10 and KL10.
 WAITS also ran on Foonly systems at CCRMA and LLL.
 The SAIL system was shut down in 1991.

 SAIL, the Stanford Artificial Intelligence Language, was developed by Dan Swinehart and Bob Sproull of the Stanford AI Lab in 1970.

+Around 1972, for its remote site use, people at SAIL developed a computer controlled vending machine, adapted from a machine rented from Canteen Vending, which sold for cash or, though a computer terminal (Teletype Model 33 KSR), on credit.
+Products included, at least, beer, yogurt, and milk.
+It was called the Prancing Pony, after the name of the room, named after an inn in Tolkien's Lord of the Rings, as each room at SAIL was named after a place in Middle Earth.
+A successor version still operates in the Computer Science Department at Stanford, with both hardware and software having been updated.

 Alumni of the original SAIL played a major role in many Silicon Valley firms, becoming founders of now-large firms such as Cisco Systems and Sun Microsystems as well as smaller companies such as Vicarm Inc. (acquired by Unimation), Foonly, Elxsi, Imagen, Xidex, Valid Logic Systems, and D.E.
 Shaw & Co.
 Research accomplishments at SAIL were many, including in the fields of speech recognition and robotics.
-Among notable people that had worked at SAIL before its closure included Raj Reddy, Hans Moravec, Alan Kay, Victor Scheinman, Larry Tesler, Don Knuth, and Edward Feigenbaum.
+Notable people that worked at the original SAIL include Raj Reddy, Hans Moravec, Alan Kay, Victor Scheinman, Larry Tesler, Don Knuth, and Edward Feigenbaum.

 Demise and rebirth

-In 1980, SAIL's activities were merged into the university's Computer Science Department and it moved into Margaret Jacks Hall on the main Stanford campus.
+In 1979, SAIL's activities were merged into the university's Computer Science Department and it moved into Margaret Jacks Hall on the main Stanford campus.